 Question: "Why is salvation by works the predominantly held viewpoint?"

 The thought that man’s good works could ever balance out his bad works is a totally unbiblical concept.
-Not only that, but the Bible also teaches that God’s standard is nothing less than 100% perfection.
+Not only that, but the Bible also teaches that God’s standard is nothing less than 100 percent perfection.
 If we stumble in keeping just one part of God’s righteous law, we are as guilty as if we had broken all of it (James 2:10).
-Therefore there is no way we could ever be saved if salvation truly was dependent on works.
+Therefore, there is no way we could ever be saved if salvation truly were dependent on works.

-Another reason that salvation by works can creep into denominations that claim to be Christian or say they believe in the Bible is because of a misunderstanding of passages like James 2:24: “You see then that a man is justified by works, and not by faith only.”
-Taken in the context of the entire passage (James 2:14-26), it becomes evident that James is not saying our works make us righteous before God, but instead he is making it clear that real saving faith is demonstrated by good works.
+Another reason that salvation by works can creep into denominations that claim to be Christian or say they believe in the Bible is that they misunderstand passages like James 2:24: “You see then that a man is justified by works, and not by faith only.”
+Taken in the context of the entire passage (James 2:14–26), it becomes evident that James is not saying our works make us righteous before God; instead, he is making it clear that real saving faith is demonstrated by good works.
 The person who claims to be a Christian but lives in willful disobedience to Christ with a life that shows no works has a false or “dead” faith and is not saved.
-James is clearly making a contrast between two different types of faith—truth faith that saves and false faith that is dead.
+James is making a contrast between two different types of faith—truth faith that saves and false faith that is dead.